 Mitigation: reduction of greenhouse gas emissions can only be achieved if concrete measures are implemented in due time.
-Liechtenstein has launched a set of measures to address the problem of growing greenhouse gas emissions such as the most recent Energy Strategy 2020 (Government 2012a) including a half time report (Government 2017), Emissions Trading Act (Government 2012), Energy Efficiency Act (Government 2008), CO2-Act (Government 2013), Environmental Protection Act (Government 2008a), National Transport Policies, National Climate Protection Strategy (Government 2015) and Action Plan on Air (OEP 2007e).
+Liechtenstein has launched a set of measures to address the problem of growing greenhouse gas emissions such as the most recent energy strategy 2030 and energy vision 2050 (Government 2020), Emissions Trading Act (Government 2012), Energy Efficiency Act (Government 2008), CO2-Act (Government 2013), Environmental Protection Act (Government 2008a), National Transport Policies, National Climate Protection Strategy (Government 2015) and Action Plan on Air (OEP 2007e).
 Liechtenstein's climate policy goal is - in the midterm - to fulfil the obligations originating from the Kyoto Protocol.
 The mitigation measures however will be further developed, especially with respect to sectors that have not yet been totally included into strict climate change regulation (e.g. traffic and transportation).
-In the longer-term, Liechtenstein aims at a reduction of greenhouse gases by 40 % compared to 1990 by 2030.
+In the longer-term, Liechtenstein aims at a reduction of greenhouse gases by 40% compared to 1990 by 2030.
+Currently, a long-term climate strategy for Liechtenstein is being elaborated.

 Adaptation: it is already known that certain consequences related to climate change will become irreversible.
-Therefore, pillar 2 deals with the question of how these future threats could be addressed and how potential future damages can be limited or even avoided.
+Therefore, the second pillar deals with the question of how these future threats could be addressed and how potential future damages can be limited or even avoided.
 Liechtenstein's Climate Change Adaptation strategy is published and available in German language only (Government 2018).